-It may be beneficial to review the assets of each spouse to see if transfers can be made from one to the other to ensure Personal Allowances are not wasted and basic rate tax bands are utilised as far as possible whilst at the same time mitigating the extent of any higher rate tax liabilities on the transferring spouse.
+For married couples, it would be sensible to review the assets of each spouse to see if transfers can be made from one to the other to ensure personal allowances are not wasted and basic rate tax bands are utilised as far as possible.

-Charitable Gift Aid donations should also be made by the spouse who is the highest rate taxpayer as they are able to obtain the optimum relief for these payments, without affecting the tax position of the charity.
-Remember to use up each spouses’ ISA allowance, given that the maximum subscription limit has increased to £10,680 (£5,340 for cash ISAs and £5,340 for stocks and share ISAs).
+Paying personal pension contributions as well as making charitable Gift Aid donations can be useful in obtaining higher rate tax relief.
+Where such donations are already made by a married couple, it would seem sensible for these to be paid by the spouse who is the highest rate taxpayer as they are able to obtain the optimum relief for these payments, without affecting the tax position of the charity.

 If you are employed, your employer might offer a salary sacrifice option to say boost pension savings or to help towards the cost of childcare.

 The salary sacrifice can help mitigate tax bills but they will need to be correctly structured to be effective.

 As mentioned in my last article, from January 7, 2013, a tax charge will apply to an individual whose income falls between £50,000 and £60,000 where they or their partner are in receipt of Child Benefit.
 The charge will be 1% of the full Child Benefit award for each £100 of income within this range.
 For instance, a Child Benefit recipient with two children would get £1,752.
 If their adjusted net income is £54,000, the income tax charge will be £700.80.
 The charge on taxpayers with income above £60,000 will be equal to the amount of Child Benefit paid.